yzpaul/r-psych-scoring/README.md

 The term `df` is used to denote the input dataframe eg. for the rse the input value `df` could be represented by: `data.frame(matrix(sample.int(15,100, TRUE), ncol=10))` although this example is unlikely to produce valid values for scoring

-The number of columns is assumed.
-For example: in the IPIP 50, it is assumed you matrix will have 50 columns where each column is a response to a question.
+The number of columns is assumed to be the number of questions in the dataset.
+For example: in the IPIP 50, which has 50 questions, it is expected that your dataframe will have 50 columns where each column is a response to a question.
+Eg. column 1 is the response to the first question etc.

 ## Scales ##